iranzo/iranzo.github.io/content/2017-08-17-Jenkins-for-running-CI-tests.markdown

 title: Jenkins for running CI tests
 date: 2017-08-17 23:54:00 +0200
 comments: true
-tags: python, openstack, sysmgmt, bash, sosreport, citellus, jenkins, unittest
+tags: python, openstack, sysmgmt, bash, sosreport, citellus, jenkins, unittest, gerrit
 category: blog
-status: draft
 description:
 ---
 ## Why?
-When working on [Citellus]({filename}2017-07-26-Citellus-framework-for-detecting-known-issues.markdown) and [Magui]({filename}2017-07-31-Magui-for-analysis-of-issues-across-several-hosts.markdown) it soon became evident that Unit testing for validating the changes was a requirement.
+While working on [Citellus]({filename}2017-07-26-Citellus-framework-for-detecting-known-issues.markdown) and [Magui]({filename}2017-07-31-Magui-for-analysis-of-issues-across-several-hosts.markdown) it soon became evident that Unit testing for validating the changes was a requirement.

-Initially, using a ´.travis.yml` file contained in the repo and the free service provided by <travis-ci.org> we soon got <github.com> repo providing information about if the builds succeded or not.
+Initially, using a `.travis.yml` file contained in the repo and the free service provided by <https://travis-ci.org> we soon got <https://github.com> repo providing information about if the builds succeded or not.

-When it was decided to move to <gerrithub.io> to work in a more similar way to what is being done in upstream, we improved on the code comenting (peer review), but we lost the ability to run the tests in an automated way until the change was merged into github.
+When it was decided to move to <https://gerrithub.io> to work in a more similar way to what is being done in upstream, we improved on the code comenting (peer review), but we lost the ability to run the tests in an automated way until the change was merged into github.

 After some research, it became more or less evident that another tool, like Jenkins was required to automate the UT process and report to individual reviews about the status.